-- Employment contracts are between the individual member of staff and the Trust as the employer.
-The Education Commission is not party to the Contract of Employment between the Trust and its employees.
-The Education Commission has an advisory role to support all Catholic schools in the Diocese.
-The Trust, as the employer, has the duty of care for its staff. - Trust Boards must follow the requirements of the Bishops' Memorandum on the Appointment of Staff in Catholic Schools which is available on the CES website. - The CES provides model employment documentation that must be used.
-This documentation includes application forms and associated recruitment guidance, model contracts and model employment policies all of which are available on the CES website. - CES employment documentation ensures that the employee and the employer are both aware of, and bound by, the terms and conditions of employment which relate to the required Catholic character of the Trust and its schools. - Schools must ensure that those issuing contracts of employment have the requisite knowledge and skills to enable them to understand the contractual terms that they are issuing.
+- Governing Boards must follow the requirements of the Bishops' Memorandum on the Appointment of Staff in Catholic Schools which is available on the CES website. - The CES provides model employment documentation that must be used.
+This documentation includes application forms and associated recruitment guidance, model contracts and model employment policies all of which are available on the CES website. - CES employment documentation ensures that the employee and the employer are both aware of, and bound by, the terms and conditions of employment which relate to the required Catholic character of the school. - Schools must ensure that those issuing contracts of employment have the requisite knowledge and skills to enable them to understand the contractual terms that they are issuing.
 The Churchmarketplace framework includes professionals who are familiar with the requirements for Catholic schools and are able to provide appropriate legal and HR advice.